LCOM Peer Tutoring Program

 Tutors learn twice; the experience of helping one of your peers to understand the rigor and dynamics of the curriculum can also help you strengthen your own skills in these content areas.
 Moreover, tutors are paid for the hours they work with students.

 All peer tutors are students who have excellent academic standing and excel in the areas in which they tutor.
-If you are interested in becoming a peer tutor, please complete our one-page Tutor Application Form and turn it into the Office of Medical Student Education.
-The Director of Educational Instruction and Scholarship will review the applications and determine if you are good fit for our tutoring program.
+If you are interested in becoming a peer tutor, please contact Dr. Timothy Moynihan, the Director of Academic Achievement.

 Peer Tutor Paperwork (to complete after being accepted as a tutor for the program):